DZHonnee/HL2-VR-Workshop-Extender/README.md

 - Maintaining map addons functionality
 - Saving and loading addon lists
 - Installing Anniversary Update content
+- (NEW) Mounting non-workshop (external) mods alongside the workshop ones

 ## Using the Tool